 Once adopted, the Articles of Association must be followed by all directors and shareholders of the company.
 They will be the rules that will govern the governance of the company.

 Therefore, thinking about each of these topics carefully and assessing how you should approach each of them considering the nature and size of your company and your arrangements with your business partners is essential for a smooth operation of the company.

-The Article of Association and/or a shareholders’ agreement may increase this percentage.
-However, considering the relevance of the Article of Association to the governance and management of the company, this threshold cannot be reduced.
+The Articles of Association and/or a Shareholders Agreement may increase this percentage.
+However, considering the relevance of the Articles of Association to the governance and management of the company, this threshold cannot be reduced.
 In the absence of a higher threshold, the requirement of a special resolution will apply.

 If you are the only director and only shareholder of your company, the model articles are likely to be a good option for you.
 However, if the company has more than one director or shareholder, the model articles may not be the best option for your business.

 The model articles will be a great starting point.
 Its approach to several relevant topics is fair and balanced and it is well known by investors.
 But you should not accept it in full before assessing if they reflect how you and your business partners want to run the company.